An unplanned event which has the potential to cause injury, ill health to people or damage to property and the environment.

 Information that may be important such as conditions in the work area, procedure or equipment failures, lack of training, system faults etc. should be recorded.

 A Senior WHS Advisor/Officer from the WHS Unit will undertake a secondary investigation and also document any additional factors.

 Documenting the investigation findings

 The person who submitted the accident/incident report may have suggested some actions to reduce the risk of the hazard, or to eliminate it entirely.
 Managers/supervisors should review the suggested actions and consider whether any further corrective actions are required.
 These must be entered into FlinSafe.

 Documentation (e.g. risk assessments, safe work procedures, photos, emails, training records etc.), where available, should be attached in FlinSafe as evidence of what was in place as controls at the time or what will be implemented as a corrective action.

-The WHS Unit Consultant who conducts the secondary investigation must also document in FlinSafe their findings, attach any further evidence and identify any further corrective actions if required.
+The Senior WHS Advisor/Officer who conducts the secondary investigation must also document in FlinSafe their findings, attach any further evidence and identify any further corrective actions if required.

 For guidance on using FlinSafe to document accident/incident investigation, including corrective actions, see FlinSafe Quick Reference Guide.

 Emergency &/ or immediate corrective actions

 Emergency corrective actions sometimes will be required e.g. evacuation of an area, barricading, isolation of services, dealing with a chemical spill.
 In these instances Security must be notified and the details recorded on FlinSafe.